ekuemmel/XYPlot/README.md

 <h1>XYPlot Library</h1>
 <p>
-XYPlot is a library written in Java which draws XY plots from any kind of data having X and one to N Y value.
-The X values must not be equidistant but must continuously increase (e.g. time)<br>
+XYPlot is a library written in Java which draws XY plots from any kind of data having X/Y values.
+The X values must not be equidistant but must continuously increase (e.g. time).<br>
 It separates data and graphical representation and is usually used by a business logic thread creating the data and a visualization running in an GUI thread.
 The library is available for SWT (c) Oracle based